Wellness center

 What Is Shockwave Therapy?

 Shockwave therapy, also called extracorporeal shockwave therapy (ESWT), uses a handheld device to send high-energy sound waves into a specific area of your body.
 Despite the name, it is not an electrical shock.
-These are focused pressure waves that travel through the skin into tendons, ligaments, muscles, and sometimes bone.
+These are focused pressure waves that travel through the skin into tendons, ligaments, muscles, and sometimes bone, and they are most commonly used for chronic musculoskeletal pain and stubborn tendon problems.

 During a session, a provider applies a gel to your skin and moves the device over the painful area.
 Short bursts of shockwaves are delivered in a controlled pattern.
 Treatment usually takes only a few minutes, and there are no incisions, injections, or anesthesia.
 Most people describe the sensation as tapping or a deep vibration that is very manageable.

-At our clinics, shockwave therapy fits naturally with other regenerative services such as stem cell therapy, PRP therapy, and peptide therapy for pain relief.
+At our clinics, our acoustic wave treatment for chronic pain and slow-healing injuries fits naturally with other regenerative services such as stem cell therapy, PRP therapy, and peptide therapy for pain relief.
 The goal is to restart healing in tissue that has been irritated or overloaded for a long time, so you can move more comfortably again.

 The mechanism of action of shockwave may sound complex, but it can be broken down into changes that happen at the cellular and nerve level.
+According to research on the biologic effects of focused and radial shockwave at Mayo Clinic, these acoustic waves can trigger cell proliferation, new blood vessel growth, and changes in pain pathways.
 These changes are what help tissue repair and pain calm down over time.

 Cellular Changes That Restart Healing